turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. How do we get input from a user?
 What is the method that we would use?
 answer: gets.chomp
-1. Name and describe two common string methods. answer 1: .to_i - converts string into integer answer 2: .capitalize - converts first letter into string uppercase
+1. Name and describe two common string methods. answer 1: .split - breaks a string into parts answer 2: .length - tells you how many characters (including spaces) are in a string